ChamendiPabasara/IoT-Temperature-Humidity-Based-Fan-Controller-System/README.md

 # IoT-Temperature-Humidity-Based-Fan-Controller-System

-## IOT SOLUTION FOR TEMPERATURE and humidity BASED FAN SPEED CONTROLER
+## IoT SOLUTION FOR TEMPERATURE and humidity BASED FAN SPEED CONTROLER

 ###### In this Project we developed a temperature and humidity-based fan speed controller system.